Azure/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/Update-AzureRmServiceFabricDurability.md

 ```

 ## DESCRIPTION
-Use **Update-AzureRmServiceFabricDurability** to update durability or SKU of the cluter
+Use **Update-AzureRmServiceFabricDurability** to update durability or SKU of the cluster.

 ## EXAMPLES